All the Backlinks are a search engine optimizer’s best friend.

 This sounds great – it’s a tool that can help you weed out any problematic links before they impact your rankings, right?

 Take a step back.
-The Disavow Links tool wasn’t designed as a first line of defense.
+The Google Disavow tool wasn’t designed as a first line of defense.
 Rather, it’s supposed to be a last-ditch effort – a tool only to be used if you have no other options.

 Evaluate Whether the Link Is a True Threat